 Searching for summer jobs abroad?
-From working in a bar or teaching English, this article will give you some ideas for working overseas during the summer months
+From working in a bar or teaching English, this article will give you some ideas for working overseas during the summer months.

-Working abroad, especially just for the summer gives you the option to work and travel in your free time.
-I’ve been lucky enough to have worked in a hotel in the Channel Islands, as a cocktail waitress on a cruise ship, in a ski resort in France, taught English in Nepal and I’ve even been interviewed for a flight attendant position!
+Working abroad, especially just for the summer, gives you the option to work and travel in your free time.
+I’ve been lucky enough to have worked in a hotel in the Channel Islands, as a cocktail waitress on a cruise ship, in a ski resort in France, taught English in Nepal, and I’ve even been interviewed for a flight attendant position!

 So what jobs can you do abroad?
-This article covers global work and travel jobs including links to useful websites to help you choose the perfect work & travel experience.
+This article covers global work and travel jobs, including links to useful websites to help you choose the perfect work & travel experience.

 Summer Jobs Abroad